Jesus – The Son of God

-Jesus claimed to be the Son of God on several occasions, the most clearly stated in John 10:36 which is shown in context below.
-Here are some examples of Him claiming God as His Father or Him as the Son of God:
+Jesus claimed to be the Son of God on several occasions, the most clear statement is found in John 10:36 which is shown in the context below.
+Here are some examples of Him claiming to be God as His Father or Him as the Son of God:

 In His service,